HaloScape

 Using physiology, not willpower

 Cognitive focus is not a personality trait.
 It is a physiologic state governed by glucose availability, autonomic balance, sleep pressure, and neuromodulatory signaling.
+When focus falters, the cause is usually biological — not motivational.

 1) Stabilize Blood Glucose